raajjefonts/Raajje-Fonts-Object-Generator/README.md

 # Raajje-Fonts-Object-Generator
-A script written in java to create an javascript object array needed for the raajjefonts website
+A script written in java to create a javascript object array needed for the raajjefonts website